-Here I am just going to highlight some of them so that you will understand that fatherlessness is no small thing and that unless fathers are willing to step up to the plate and do what is necessary to salvage our society from the claws of destruction, then it will only get worse.
+Here I am just going to highlight some of them so that you will understand that fatherlessness is no small thing and that unless fathers step up to the plate and do what is necessary to salvage our society from the claws of destruction, then it will only get worse.

 With utmost respect for the role mothers play in the lives of their child, we do not point this facts out to undermine that role but rather to solidify the claim that children need both parents.